DavesThinkTank/Bally-Star-Trek/README.md

 # Bally Star Trek 2025
-## Version 2025.06
+## Version 2025.09
 ## for the Arduino Mega 2560 Rev3

 Re-imagined rules for Bally's 1979 Star Trek pinball machine.
-All new sounds, light displays, and two new one-ball mini games!
-The same game you love, but so much more!

-Implemented using the Retro Pin Upgrade (RPU), using a daughter card connected to the MPU's J5 connector and a WAV Trigger sound board.
+Implemented using the Retro Pin Upgrade (RPU), using a daughter card connected to the MPU's J5 connector.
 The card can be built yourself using instructions available online.
 The following website can help you with this: https://www.pinballrefresh.com/retro-pin-upgrade-rpu

 An easier option is to purchase a kit, or even a pre-built card.
 Both are available at: https://pinside.com/pinball/shops/shop/1304-roygbev-pinball/13777-star-trek-arduino-upgrade-with-new-rules-and-sounds

 ### To use this code (more complete information is available in the manual):
 * Download this zip file (Code > Download ZIP) or clone the repository to your hard drive.
-* Unzip the ST2025p06 repository and make sure the parent folder is named: ST2025p06
+* Unzip the ST2025p09 repository and make sure the parent folder is named: ST2025p09
-* Download Arduino's IDE (Integrated Development Environment).
+* Download Arduino's IDE (Integrated Development Environment) from https://www.arduino.cc/en/software.
 And pay them a few bucks!
-* Find ST2025p06.ino in your ST2025p06 folder, and open it with the Arduino IDE.
+* Find ST2025p09.ino in your ST2025p09 folder, and open it with the Arduino IDE.
 Compile and upload to an Arduino Mega 2560 microcontroller.
 * Attach the Arduino 2560 microcontroller, as part of the daughter card from above, to the J5 connector of your Flash Gordon pinball's MPU board.
 * Sound files can be found at https://drive.google.com/drive/folders/175rKGxsXPs678i7x1qTePkK48J6tJLC7?usp=sharing
 * Copy and transfer the sound files to the micro SD card on your WAVTrigger.